Professional Development for Educators

 For Grades K-5

-in this workshop, participants first learn about shadow puppetry as an art form, including performance and puppet-making techniques.
+In this workshop, participants first learn about shadow puppetry as an art form, including performance and puppet-making techniques.
 They then learn about frameworks to explore historical time periods and historical events.
 Finally, they combine art form and content area by learning to facilitate the creation of hands-on shadow puppetry presentations that bring history to life behind the shadow screen.

 Bringing Literature and SEL to Life Through Shadow Puppetry